OpenEvalProject/evals/manuscripts/elife-58204/v1/manuscript.md

 ![Figure 2.](https://cdn.elifesciences.org/articles/58204/elife-58204-fig2-v1.jpg)

 **Figure 2.:** (A-D) Isobologram analysis examines drug-drug synergy by comparing dose equivalent (DEQ) mixtures of two drugs based on their EC50 values to treatment with either drug alone (A and B).
 From the dose-response curves of the DEQ mixtures, plotting the fractional EC50 for each drug in the combination (purple) relative to the individual drug EC50 values (blue, red) on an isobologram plot (C) and calculation of the combination index (CI, D and E) allows assessment of drug-drug synergy.
 Additive effects occur on the dashed lines of the isobologram plot and have a CI 0.8–1.2 (gray box), whereas synergistic interactions fall below the dashed lines and have a CI <0.8.
 (E) Isobologram plots and CI from dose-equivalent treatments of H1975 EGFR-mutated NSCLC cells treated with DEQ combinations of osimertinib and BAY-293.
 Isobologram and CI data are presented as mean +/- s.d. from three independent experiments.
 (F) Bliss additivity evaluates whether the overall effect of an individual drug combination (EA+B mix) is greater than should be expected for two drugs with independent effects on the overall population (EA + EB – EA * EB).
 (G) The Bliss Index compares the ratio of the expected effect to the actual effect.
 Synergistic interactions have a Bliss Index < 0.85.
 (H) Excess over Bliss evaluates the magnitude of the difference between the actual and expected effects.
 Increasingly synergistic interactions show an excess over Bliss Index > 0.
 (I) Heat map of H1975 cells treated with the indicated doses of osimertinib and/or BAY-293 grown in either 2D (adherent) culture conditions or as 3D spheroids.
 Green indicates more cells, red indicates fewer cells.
 EC50 values for each individual drug are indicated by an *.
 (J) Heat map of Bliss Index assessing drug-drug synergy between osimertinib and BAY-293 at each dose combination from D. (K) Heat map of excess over Bliss assessing drug-drug synergy between osimertinib and BAY-293 at each dose combination from D. Bliss Index and excess-over Bliss are presented as the mean from three independent experiments.
-For each experiment, three technical replicates were assessed.Figure 2—source data 1.
+For each experiment, three technical replicates were assessed.

 To assess drug-drug synergy between osimertinib and BAY-293 via isobologram analysis, NCI-H1975 cells were cultured under 2D adherent or 3D spheroid conditions for 48 hr, and were treated with varying DEQ combinations of osimertinib:BAY-293 (see Figure 2B) for four days.
 Cell viability data was assessed using CellTiter-Glo and EC50 values from each DEQ mixture were used to generate isobologram plots and calculate combination indices (Figure 2E).
 When cells were cultured under 2D conditions, osimertinib and BAY-293 showed additive effects, as DEQ EC50 values fell on the isobole and CI values were between 0.8 and 1.2.
 In contrast, when cells were cultured as 3D spheroids, osimertinib and BAY-293 showed significant synergy, as DEQ EC50 values were well below the isobole and CI <0.8.